 He earned both his Bachelor’s degree in Chemical Engineering and Master’s degree in Chemical Process Technology from the Technical University of Munich.
-Patrick is an Associate Member of the Institution of Chemical Engineers and an Early Career Research member at the UK CCS Research Centre.
-He published a peer reviewed article evaluating the cooling demand of post-combustion CO2 capture plants and represented Imperial at international conferences.
+Patrick is an Associate Member of the Institution of Chemical Engineers, an Early Career Research member at the UK CCS Research Centre, and a student member at the Energy Institute.
+He participates in IChemE's Future Energy Leaders programme.

 et al., 2017, Evaluation of cooling requirements of post-combustion CO2 capture applied to coal-fired power plants, Chemical Engineering Research and Design, Vol:122, ISSN:1744-3598, Pages:1-10